keks24/update-initramfs/README.md

 usr_file_array=()
 ```

 The script analyses the defined arrays and determines, if a binary file was statically or dynamically compiled using `ldd`.
-It then copies all related files from your system to `/usr/src/initramfs/` and uses `/usr/src/linux/scripts/gen_initramfs_list.sh` and `/usr/src/linux/usr/gen_init_cpio`, which are provided by the kernel source files, to build the initramfs in `/usr/src/custom-initramfs-$(/usr/bin/uname --kernel-release).cpio.gz`.
+It then copies all related files from your system (e.g. `/bin/busybox`) to `/usr/src/initramfs/` and uses `/usr/src/linux/scripts/gen_initramfs_list.sh` and `/usr/src/linux/usr/gen_init_cpio`, which are provided by the kernel source files, to build the initramfs in `/usr/src/custom-initramfs-$(/usr/bin/uname --kernel-release).cpio.gz`.

 Custom scripts, like the `init` script, reside in `/usr/local/etc/update_initramfs/init_files`.